micahflee/passphraseme/README.md

 ## Usage

-Run `passphraseme` with a number to generate secure passphrases, like this:
+Run `passphraseme` with a number to generate secure passphrases using EFF's large wordlist, like this:

 ```
 $ passphraseme 7